UPPMAX/R-python-julia-matlab-HPC/docs/r/load_runR.rst

     - we can only use the R packages installed with the R module
     - we do not work in an isolated environment

-    This will be discussed in other sessions.
+    These will be discussed in other sessions.